troydieter/amazon-rekognition-identity-verification/README.md

 ## Clean Up

-To remove all deployed resources:
+To remove all deployed backend resources:

 ```
 cdk destroy